pinobatch/color-cell-compression/plan.md

 For comparison, Majesco's Game Boy Advance Video cartridges store up to 48 minutes of video on a 32 MiB cartridge.
-That averages about 11 kB/s, which will be tough to match.
+That averages about 11 kB/s for video and audio combined, which will be tough to match.

 Video
 -----